fsdev01/CreatingWebApps_2019/README.md

 # Unit: Intro to Web Apps -  2019
-Introduction to Web which covered HTML, CSS, JS and PHP.
+Introduction to Web App which covered HTML, CSS, JS, PHP and MySQL.

 <h3> This repository contains: </h3>